Sim (actor)

-Sim (born Simon Jacques Eugène Berryer; 21 July 1926 – 6 September 2009) was a French humourist, writer and comedian.
+Sim (born Simon Jacques Eugène Berryer; 21 July 1926 – 6 September 2009) was a French comedian, actor and writer.
 He was part of the team on Les Grosses Têtes, a radio and TV programme.
 He also played the part of Geriatrix in the films Asterix and Obelix vs Caesar and Astérix at the Olympic Games.

 Biography

 Simon Jacques Eugène was born on 21 July 1926 to engineer Henri Berryer and his wife Marie-Thérèse (née Bonnemazou).
 At the time of his birth, Henri was an electrician for the director Abel Gance and grip on the film Napoléon.